kjhealy/workflow-paper/workflow-apps.md

 ### Alternatives Might Be Better

 There are many other applications you might put at the center of your workflow, depending on need, personal preference, willingness to pay some money, or desire to work on a specific platform.
 For text editing, especially, there is a plethora of choices.
-On the Mac, quality editors include [BBEdit](http://www.barebones.com/products/bbedit/index.shtml) (beloved of many web developers, but with relatively little support for R beyond syntax highlighting), and [TextMate](http://macromates.com/) (shown in Figure @fig:tm).
+On the Mac, quality editors include [BBEdit](http://www.barebones.com/products/bbedit/index.shtml) (beloved of many web developers, but with relatively little support for R beyond syntax highlighting), and [TextMate](http://macromates.com/) (shown in @fig:tm).
 TextMate has strong support for LaTeX and good (meaning, ESS-like) support for R. Because it is a modern application written specifically for the Mac it can take advantage of features of OS X that Emacs cannot, and is much better integrated with the rest of the operating system.
 It also has good support for many of the ancillary applications discussed above, such as version control systems.
 After a delay somewhat reminiscent of the wait for the second coming of Jesus Christ, [TextMate 2](https://github.com/textmate/textmate) was released as an open-source project late in 2012, and now appears to be under active development again.
 On Linux, the standard alternative to Emacs is [vi](http://www.eng.hawaii.edu/Tutor/vi.html) or [Vim](http://www.vim.org/), but there are many others.
 For Windows there is [Textpad](http://www.textpad.com/), [WinEdt](http://www.winedt.com/), [UltraEdit](http://www.ultraedit.com/), and [NotePad++](http://notepad-plus.sourceforge.net/uk/site.htm) amongst many others.
 Most of these applications have strong support for LaTeX and some also have good support for statistics programming.

 ![An earlier version of this document being edited in TextMate.](figures/textmate.png){#fig:tm}

 [Sublime Text 3](http://www.sublimetext.com/) is a cross-platform text editor under active development, and with an increasingly large user base.
 Sublime Text is fast, fluid, and contains a powerful plugin system based on the [Python](http://python.org) programming language.
 Uniquely amongst alternatives to Emacs and ESS, includes a well-developed [REPL](http://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) that allows R to be run easily inside the editor.[^9] Sublime Text costs \$70.

 Finally, for a different approach to working with R, you should consider [RStudio](http://www.rstudio.com).
-A screenshot is shown in Figure @fig:rstudio.
+A screenshot is shown in @fig:rstudio.
 Although it appears quite late in this discussion, it might well be your first choice.
 I use it when teaching.
 It is not a text editor but rather an "IDE", an integrated development environment---like a fully-windowed version of ESS, where figures and other output is automatically produced and displayed, and data and script files are managed via various windows and menus.
 It is available for Mac OS X, Windows, and Linux.
 It intergrates nicely with R's help files.
 It understands `knitr` and Git.
 It has full support for Rmarkdown and generates HTML, PDF, and other formats for you very easily.
 It also makes it easy to automatically publish workbooks online via its [RPubs platform](https://rpubs.com).
 It is the easiest way by far to get into using R, and provides a straightforward way to manage many of the tools already discussed here.

 ![RStudio running on Windows.](figures/rstudio.png){#fig:rstudio}